 "I would certainly go on my own merry way, if this fool would let me pass," Elizabeth Highmount offered, pointing an accusing finger at Sir Adrian.

 "I don't care!"
 Lord Young addressed her, then turned to Sir Adrian.
 "Take your entourage and be on your way."

 Reluctantly, the leaders did as they were told, casting a few last contemptuous looks at each other before departing the square.
 When they were gone, Lord Young turned to his assistant, "Sometimes I think of retiring just to get away from this stupid feud between the Highmounts and Underwoods."

 "Why have you not, then, sir?" asked the assistant.

 Young almost smiled.
 "Because I want to see the day when they realize how stupid their feud is.
 All I need to do is find someone who can knock some sense into them.
 And that is a feat in itself!"

 Elizabeth Highmount hated the Underwoods.
 That was obvious to any fool.
 But there was one Underwood she hated above all the others: Sir Adrian.
 Just seeing his picture disgusted her.
 And to see him in person…intolerable.
 It vexed her greatly that he should be there at the church.
 She was certain he did it just to annoy her.

-Jack Gibbs, her first-hand man, met her as her carriage stopped in the courtyard.
+Jack Gibbs, her assistant and secretary, met her as her carriage stopped in the courtyard.
 He appeared out of breath, holding a letter in one of his hands.
 He pulled the carriage door open and helped her out.
 "An urgent message has just arrived from London, my lady."